Akram Alishahi

 I am interested in low dimensional topology and knot theory, especially Heegaard Floer homology and Khovanov homology.

-This semester I teach Math 8230: Characteristic Classes.
+This semester I teach Math 8210: Topology of Manifolds.